TROISTROIS/30-day-terraform-modules/README.md

 }
 ```

-This is especially useful for multi-region deployments where the same module target is used in different AWS regions.
+This is especially useful for multi-region deployments where the same module target is used in different AWS regions or across multiple AWS accounts.

 ## Best Practices